 Before I begin, let me admit I don’t have all the answers to thriving on the cut in winter.
 I doubt anyone does!
-I guess it depends what the questions are?
+I guess it depends on what the questions are.

 Winters Past …

 Our first winter aboard Areandare in 2013, was spent moored in Tattenhall Marina for six months.
 Barry had to return to New Zealand that August, to submit his initial UK Spousal Sponsored Visa application.
 Not knowing how long the application process would be, we booked in for six months.
 I’m a bit feeble when it comes to moving the boat alone – unlike a number of amazing solo women boaters we know.

 During the winter of 2014, we moored for three months at Lowesmoor Wharf, Worcester.
 My elderly dad’s health was rapidly declining, and I wanted to be close to support him and my mum.
 I was so thankful we’d made that decision, as the time we were there was his final few months.